camunda-community-hub/vanillabp-camunda8-adapter/spring-boot/README.md

 To avoid interdependencies between the implementation of different use-cases packed into a single microservice the concept of [workflow modules](https://github.com/vanillabp/spring-boot-support#workflow-modules) is introduced.
 This adapter builds a Camunda deployment for each workflow module found in the classpath.

-Since Camunda 8 does not provide BPMS meta-data (e.g. historical deployments) the adapter stores necessary meta-data in separate DB tables to ensure correct operation.

 ### SPI Binding validation

 On starting the application BPMNs of all workflow modules will be wired to the SPI.
 This includes